Niarosss/game-hunt/README.md

 # Game Hunt Bot 🎮

-This repository contains a serverless bot that automatically monitors free game giveaways on popular platforms like **Epic Games**, **Steam**, and **PlayStation Plus**.
+Serverless bot that automatically monitors free game giveaways on popular platforms like **Epic Games**, **Steam**, and **PlayStation Plus**.
 It's designed to run on a schedule, check for new freebies, and send timely, well-formatted notifications to a Telegram channel, ensuring you never miss a deal.

 ## Features